More Resources on Seventh-day or Saturday Sabbath-keeping and Seventh-Day Adventism

 iv.)
 After the Civil War, Mrs. White predicted: “Slavery will again be revived in the Southern States; for the spirit of slavery still lives.
 Therefore it will not do for those who labor among the colored people to preach the truth as boldly and openly as they would be free to do in other places.”
 Slavery has been illegal ever since the Civil War and has never been revived.
 The idea that one needs to be less bold and open in sharing Biblical truth with black people because they are going to be re-enslaved is self-evidently false.
 This prophecy failed also.

 v.)
-Mrs. White’s prophecies also contain blatant factual errors.
-For example, she taught that after the flood of Noah’s day men and beasts interbred, resulting in certain black and Indian peoples: “Since the flood there has been amalgamation of man and beast, as may be seen in the almost endless varieties of species of animals, and in certain races of men.”
+Mrs. White’s writings also contain blatant factual errors.
+For example, she claimed that the “eating of pork” causes “scrofula, leprosy,” and other fatal diseases, but having some bacon does not cause leprosy or any type of tuberculosis, including scrofula.
+She taught that after the flood of Noah’s day men and beasts interbred, resulting in certain black and Indian peoples: “Since the flood there has been amalgamation of man and beast, as may be seen in the almost endless varieties of species of animals, and in certain races of men.”
 The union of man and beast had created “such cases as the wild Bushmen of Africa, some tribes of the Hottentots, and perhaps the Digger Indians of our own country . . . it is impossible to tell just where the human ends and the animal begins.”
 However, science confirms that it is impossible for men and animals to produce offspring, and the idea that some races of people are part man and part beast is also utterly unbiblical (Ac 17:26).

 vi.)
 Mrs. White also prophesied that Jupiter and Saturn are inhabited by people: “After counting aloud the moons of Jupiter, and soon after those of Saturn, she . . . said, ‘The inhabitants are a tall, majestic people, so unlike the inhabitants of earth.
 Sin has never entered here.’”
 There are no tall, majestic people that live on Jupiter or Saturn.
 The planets are uninhabited and uninhabitable.
 These are a few of the many false prophecies by Mrs. White.